presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 * **Before Monday's class, 9/12:**

-  * Read :ref:`Simple Python Data <simple_python_data>`, and do the exercises in that chapter.
+  * Read :ref:`Simple Python Data <simple_python_data>`.
+When reading, run the activecodes and answer the multiple choice questions.
+If there are exercises at the end of a chapter, try to do at least some of them.

 .. usageassignment::
   :chapters: SimplePythonData
   :assignment_name: Prep 02
-  :deadline: 2016-09-12 19:40:00
+  :deadline: 2016-09-12 19:40
   :pct_required: 80
   :points: 50